vstinner/misc/cpython/pep-opaque-c-api.rst

 Another change is to separate the limited C API from the "CPython" C
 API: Python 3.8 has a new ``Include/cpython/`` sub-directory.
-It should not be used directly, bit it is used automatically from the public headers when the ``Py_LIMITED_API`` macro is not defined.
+It should not be used directly, but it is used automatically from the public headers when the ``Py_LIMITED_API`` macro is not defined.

 **Backward compatibility:** fully backward compatible.